 Some societies have practised infanticide to limit their population, a human community can come to an agreement on the right to kill.
 The lives of incurable patients, malformed children or foeti are not above human judgement.
 And the problem is not that of asking for their consensus!

 What is being sold with the liberalisation of abortion is the triumph of asepsis.
 The butchery which is unbearable when a baby is involved seems normal there, it is carried out in the dark and an act of killing is transformed into an 'operation'.
 The same society that is afraid of death, blood and screams, maintains a whole industry around the suffering and death of animals and remains nonchalant about mass starvation in the third world.
-The same society that once wanted to transform life is now content to 'transform death'; it would like things to get better but is scared of the revolution because it might be violent.
+The same society that A whole female mode of behaviour is aimed at attracting the attention and desire of others without being able or having to openly affirm itself as need and appeal.
+This unconfessed and irresponsible behaviour goes as far as to be surprised by the consequences it can arouse, refusing to accept them as responses.
+Female seduction radiates in all directions, and only feels responsible for that which it recognises.
+It disdains some, but also sometimes resents those who were not aware they were being aimed at.